emqx/eip/active/0036-support-environment-variable-emqx-security-profile.md

 In 6.3, default `acl.conf` retains the default profile-aware rule `{allow, {security_profile, legacy}}.` When the default profile is hardened, this rule stops triggering, and the decision falls back to `authorization.no_match`.

+### ACL behavior on external backend errors

+Currently, when an authz backend fails (e.g., HTTP or PostgreSQL is down), EMQX
+treats the failure as `nomatch`, moving to the next authz source or to the default nomatch.
+This behaviour may lead to unexpected privilege escalation if subsequent sources are more
+permissive.
+Also, this behaviour may be abused: an attacker may purposely issue numerous
+actions requiring authorization to trigger backend failures.

+With the `hardened` profile, authz changes the behaviour.
+On backend failure because of unavailability or misconfiguration, EMQX returns `deny` to block any access.

 ### Implementation notes